-A local veterans' group and a non-profit charity are moving forward with plans to erect a giant American flag on the tallest flagpole in the area as part of the Korean War Memorial, being built at the East Marion County Park in Fairmont.
-Contributions are still needed to purchase and erect the 30-by-50-foot Marion County Patriot Memorial Flag that will fly atop a 125-foot flagpole overlooking Interstate 79, where it will be visible for miles in any direction.
+The 30-by-50-foot Marion County Patriot American Flag now flies atop a 125-foot pole overlooking I-79 in Fairmont.
+A dedication ceremony was held on Flag Day with local citizens and dignitaries in attendance.
+The tallest flagpole in the area is part of the Korean War Memorial being built at the East Marion County Park.
+Contributions are still needed to purchase and maintain replacement flags.
 This flag will be a symbol of local pride and patriotism that people will be able to see, night and day, for many, many years to come.

 Stay informed of the latest funds, events anews & announcements by subscribing to our free e-mail newsletter.

 We invite you to read about our funds and explore the many opportunities for supporting the north-central region of West Virginia through donation or purchase of merchandise.

 WV Black Heritage Festival

 The 25th annual West Virginia Black Heritage Festival will be held from September 11-13 on E. B. Saunders Way in Clarksburg.